sahil-shv/Chat_App/README.md

 Ensure the server is running before connecting clients.
 All clients must connect to the same host and port.
 The server broadcasts every incoming message to all clients.
-You can now remove all MySQL and JDBC references from your documentation and codebase.